bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_angle_unit/README.md

 # M5Stack with AtomS3-Lite and M5Stack Angle Unit to NMEA-0183

-M5Stack Angle Unit connected to M5Stack AtomS3-Lite via gpio analog pin
+M5Stack Angle Unit connected to M5Stack AtomS3-Lite via gpio analog pin.

+This sensor can be used for user input of angular offsets such as offset for wind direction sensor, offset for IMU mount angle, etc

 Generates NMEA-0183 XDR sentences (USB Serial with baud rate 4800) like this: